Aspidorhynchidae: Taxonomy

-Fossils range have been found in the United States, France, Italy, Russia, Saskatchewan, Alberta, North Dakota, Montana, Wyoming, and Uzbekistan.
-These fossils range from 167.7mya (Aspidorhynchus) to 66 mya (Belonostomus longirostris).

 Evolutionary history

 The earliest known remains of the group are known from the Middle Jurassic of Europe, in what was then the western Tethys Ocean, which was likely the centre of their initial diversification; during the Late Jurassic they dispersed to the waters around the Caribbean, South America and Antarctica.
 During the Cretaceous they dispersed worldwide.
 Some members, like Belonostomus, attained a global distribution in both marine and freshwater habitats; others, like Vinctifer, were restricted to the seas around Gondwana, while others like the giant Richmondichthys were restricted to small geographic regions such as the Eromanga Sea.

 The youngest members of the group, belonging to Belonostomus, went extinct at the end of the Maastrichtian during the K-Pg extinction.
 A specimen from the Late Paleocene of North Dakota suggests they may have persisted into the early Cenozoic, although this may have just been reworked from earlier formations.